dani-lbnl/resting/resting_doc_source/spin.rst

 	 * "Read-Only"

 #.
 It might take several minutes before the Spin NGINX reverse proxy server allows web connections to the |webserver_workload| container.

+#.
+After the initial deployment of a website, database, and persistent storage through the Spin system, create a website administrator user account; this is specific to a Django website and is unrelated to NERSC user accounts.

+   #.
+Select "Workloads" from the "Resources" menu, and select the "Workloads" tab.

+   #.
+Open the "three-dot" menu corresponding to the webserver workload.

+   #.
+Select "Execute Shell."

+   #.
+In the `/srv/website`, run

+      #. `python manage.py makemigrations`

+      #. `python manage.py migrate`

+      #. `python manage.py createsuperuser` and follow the prompts to create the account.

+   #.
+One can then log into the Django admin site `https://<server_name>/admin/` using this superuser account and create regular user accounts using the web interface.

+   #.
+Upon restarting the PostgreSQL workload, it may be necessary to execute a shell and execute `/custom_entry_point.sh`.

+#.
+If one changes the project description file, such as by adding a new Django model, new database tables must be constructed.
+Ideally, these changes would be managed by the Django migration system.
+Unfortunately, we have found in practice that the system does not automatically detect the addition of a new model.
+If all else fails, it might be necessary to drop and initialize the database and to run `python manage.py migrate` once again, then upload the data once again, after creating the superuser account as before.

+#.
+One should also set DEBUG = False in production in the `settings.py` file